nabilhassen/laravel-usage-limiter/README.md

 ## Introduction

-A Laravel package to track, limit & restrict usages by setting them on your models (usually User model).
+A Laravel package to track, limit, & restrict usages of users, accounts, or any other model.

 ## Features